patrickmineault/research_code/docs/slides/03-testing.md

 # Use a test suite

-* Create a specialized file of tests that runs with the help of a runner.
+* Create a specialized file with tests that run with the help of a runner.
 * There's `pytest` and `unittest`.
-* I use `unittest` because that's what I learned, and it's built in.
+* I use `unittest` because that's what I learned, and it's built-in.

 # Basic template